quality icon

 Cheapest car insurance companies in Louisiana

-Southern Farm Bureau has the cheapest rates, at an average annual cost of $2,223 or $185 a month for a full coverage policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.
+If you’re looking for affordable insurance, Southern Farm Bureau tops the list of the cheapest car insurance companies.
+Its average annual cost is $2,223 per year or $185 monthly for a policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.

 Affordable car insurance providers in Louisiana